 If your kidneys are no longer functioning, you'd require a kidney dialysis to help replace these functions.

-How do you choose between 2 main types of dialysis: hemodialysis and peritoneal
+How do you choose between two main types of dialysis: hemodialysis and peritoneal?

 Both methods are equally effective if conducted properly.

 Most patients do have a choice when it comes to choosing their preferred type of dialysis method, unless there's a very compelling medical reason not to use one of them.

 Dr Francsico recommends that you choose the method that you feel most comfortable with.
 It should blend well with your lifestyle, one that least disrupts your daily activities.

 Visualise how your personal, family, social, sports, and work life will be affected after one or the other therapy.